Order Calling in Certain Notes: SOR/2019-146

-His Excellency the Governor General in Council, on the recommendation of the Minister of Transport, pursuant to subsection 20(1) of the Pilotage Act (see footnote b), approves the annexed Regulations Amending the Laurentian Pilotage Authority Regulations, made by the Laurentian Pilotage Authority.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to paragraph 9(1)(b) footnote a of the Currency Act footnote b, makes the annexed Order Calling in Certain Notes.

 REGULATORY IMPACT ANALYSIS STATEMENT